auqone/flanaganCR/docs/DROPSHIPPING_SUPPLIERS.md

-# Dropshipping Suppliers Guide for Sellery
+# Dropshipping Suppliers Guide for App

 ## Overview
-This document outlines the recommended dropshipping suppliers for Sellery, focusing on US-based suppliers for fast shipping and high customer satisfaction.
+This document outlines the recommended dropshipping suppliers for App, focusing on US-based suppliers for fast shipping and high customer satisfaction.

 ## Top Recommended Suppliers for 2025